mlabs-haskell/embedano/MILESTONE-2-API.md

 ### Sign simple Cardano transaction

-We will need to sign transaction body.
+We will need to sign hash transaction body (transaction id).
 Probably, the most general user-facing API for that could be something like

 ```rust
 fn sign_tx_body(key_path: KeyPath, tx_id: TxId) -> Result<Witness, SomeError>